 An evergreen and aromatic shrub up to 5 m..
 White and very aromatic flowers 1 to 2 cm wide.
 The stamens are yellow.
-Flowers in spring.
-The fruit is an edible berry rounded 1 to 1.5 cm in diameter, dark blue pruinose when ripe, accompanied by the calyx at the top.
+Flowers 1.5 cm in diameter, dark blue pruinose when ripe, accompanied by the calyx at the top.
 It has many seeds, which are dispersed by birds that feed on it.